 independent publisher to receive this award), the company continues to challenge conventional publishing wisdom, setting trends in both subject and format, maintaining a list that includes much admired illustrated books and gift products in design, art, architecture, photography, food, lifestyle, pop culture, and acclaimed children’s titles.
 Chronicle Books’ objective is to create and distribute exceptional publishing that’s instantly recognizable for its spirit, creativity, and value.

 Sophie Blackall is a Brooklyn-based Australian artist who has illustrated more than twenty books for children, including Ruby’s Wish which won the Ezra Jack Keats aware in 2003.
 Other illustrated work include Meet Wild Boars which won a Founder’s Aware from the Society of Illustrators, Big Red Lollipop, which was a New York Times Top Ten Picture Book in 2010, and the bestselling series, Ivy + Bean.
 Her editorial illustrations have appeared in the New York Times, Wall Street Journal and TIME.
 In 2011, the Metro Transit Authority of New York City commissioned Missed Connections for display throughout the city’s transit system.
-She has been working with the M&RI since 2012.
-Her first project with the M&RI was to the Democratic Republic of the Congo where she met families whose lives had been devastated by measles, healthcare workers who travel to remote areas to vaccinate children, and the many partners who support them.
-Since then, Sophie has produced whimsical drawings of children around world stopping measles which have become iconic symbols of the M&RI’s mission.
+She has been working with the M&RP since 2012.
+Her first project with the M&RP was to the Democratic Republic of the Congo where she met families whose lives had been devastated by measles, healthcare workers who travel to remote areas to vaccinate children, and the many partners who support them.
+Since then, Sophie has produced whimsical drawings of children around world stopping measles which have become iconic symbols of the M&RP’s mission.

 For more information: